The Okubo-Weiss Criteria in Two-Dimensional Hydrodynamic and Magnetohydrodynamic Flows

 \textbf{1.
 Introduction}\\

-A central question in the problem of transport in two-dimensional (2D) turbulent flows is how to divide a vorticity field into hyperbolic (cascading turbulence) and elliptic (coherent vortex) regions because the topology of 2D turbulence is parameterized in terms of the relative dominance of flow deformation or flow rotation.
-Okubo \cite{Oku} and Weiss \cite{Wei} gave a kinematic criterion to serve as a diagnostic tool towards this goal which has been widely used in numerical simulations (Brachet et al. \cite{Bra}, Ohkitani \cite{Ohk}, Babiano and Provenzale \cite{Bab}) and laboratory experiments (Ouelette and Gollub \cite{Oue}) of 2D hydrodynamic flows.\footnote{The Okubo-Weiss parameter describing the local strain-vorticity balance in the horizontal flow field of a shallow fluid layer turns out also to quantify the deviations from two-dimensionality of this flow (Cieslik et al. \cite{Cie}).
-More specifically, the Okubo-Weiss parameter turns out to be the source turn in the Poisson equation for the pressure (Kamp \cite{Kam}).} A key assumption underlying the Okubo-Weiss criterion is that the vorticity gradient field evolves quasi-adiabatically with respect to the underlying straining flow-velocity gradient field.
+A central question in the problem of transport in two-dimensional (2D) turbulent flows is how to divide a vorticity field into hyperbolic (cascading turbulence) and elliptic (coherent vortex) regions because the topology of 2D turbulence is parameterized in terms of the relative dominance of flow deformation or flow rotation.\footnote{It is of interest to note that, in considering the shape of a material curve in periodic 2D incompressible flows, Berry et al. \cite{Ber} distinguished the elliptic and hyperbolic regions via the wrapping-around action (termed a ``{\it whorl}") in the former and a stretching-compressing action (termed a ``{\it tendril}") in the latter.} Okubo \cite{Oku} and Weiss \cite{Wei} gave a kinematic criterion to serve as a diagnostic tool towards this goal which has been widely used in numerical simulations (Brachet et al. \cite{Bra}, Ohkitani \cite{Ohk}, Babiano and Provenzale \cite{Bab}) and laboratory experiments (Ouelette and Gollub \cite{Oue}) of 2D hydrodynamic flows.\footnote{The Okubo-Weiss parameter describing the local strain-vorticity balance in the horizontal flow field of a shallow fluid layer turns out also to quantify the deviations from two-dimensionality of this flow (Balkovsky et al. \cite{Bal}, Cieslik et al. \cite{Cie}).
+More specifically, the Okubo-Weiss parameter turns out to be the source term in the Poisson equation for the pressure Hessian matrix (Kamp \cite{Kam}).} A key assumption underlying the Okubo-Weiss criterion is that the vorticity gradient field evolves adiabatically with respect to the underlying straining flow-velocity gradient field which is assumed to evolve temporally slowly.
 This issue was explored by Basdevant and Philipovitch \cite{Bas} who tried to improve on it by invoking the topological properties of the pressure field, while Hua and Klein \cite{Hua} tried to include the strain-rate time evolution explicitly.
-The purpose of this paper is to seek to quantify the ``{\it slow-variation}" restriction on the straining flow-velocity gradient field used in the Okubo-Weiss criterion via the Beltrami condition with the divorticity framework in 2D hydrodynamic flows (Shivamoggi et al. \cite{Shi}).
-This also turns out to provide interesting interpretations of the Okubo-Weiss criterion in terms of the topological properties of the underlying vorticity manifold.
-These developments are then extended to 2D quasi-geostrophic flows (via the {\it potential divorticity} framework) and magnetohydrodynamic flows and the Okubo-Weiss criteria for these cases are considered.
+In this paper, the Okubo-Weiss criterion is recast by using the 2D hydrodynamic Beltrami condition (Shivamoggi et al. \cite{Shi}) that approximates the {\it slow flow-variation ansatz} imposed in its derivation.
+This turns out to provide an interesting interpretation of the Okubo-Weiss criterion very logically in terms of the topological properties of the underlying vorticity manifold.
+These developments are then extended to 2D quasi-geostrophic flows (via the {\it potential divorticity} framework) and magnetohydrodynamic (MHD) flows and the Okubo-Weiss criteria for these cases are considered.